Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations: Contractible edges in plane triangulations

-\begin{lemma} Suppose that $T$ is a $4$-connected plane triangulation with at least $7$ vertices and $F$ is a face of $T$.
+\begin{lemma} Suppose that $T$ is a $4$-connected plane triangulation with at least seven vertices and $F$ is a face of $T$.
 Then $T/e$ is $4$-connected for some edge $e$ of $T - V(F)$. \end{lemma}

-\begin{proof} Suppose that the lemma is false and that $(T,F)$ is a counterexample.
-Fix a plane embedding of $T$ with $F$ as the unbounded face.
-Let $C = v_1v_2v_3v_4v_1v$ be a separating 4-cycle such that the set of vertices inside $C$ is minimal with respect to inclusion.
+\begin{proof} Fix a plane embedding of $T$ with $F$ as the unbounded face.
+Since $T$ is 4-connected, some edge $e$ of $T$ is not incident with $V(F)$.
+If $T$ has no separating 4-cycle then $T/e$ would be 4-connected so we may assume that $T$ has a separating 4-cycle.
+Let $C = v_1v_2v_3v_4v_1$ be a separating 4-cycle such that the set of vertices inside $C$ is minimal with respect to inclusion.
 Since $T$ is 4-connected, $C$ has no chords and hence, relabelling $V(C)$ if necessary, we may assume that $v_1,v_2\not\in V(F)$.
-Let $uv_1$ be an edge from a vertex $u$ in the interior of $C$ to $v_1$.
-Since $T/v_1u$ is not 4-connected, $v_1u$ belongs to a separating 4-cycle $C_2$ of $T$.
-The minimality of $C_1$ implies that $C_2=wv_1uv_3w$ for some vertex $w$ outside $C_1$, and hence that $u$ is the only vertex inside $C_1$ (otherwise $C_3=v_1uv_3v_2v_1$ would contradict the minimality of $C_1$).
-This in turn implies that $u$ has degree 4 in $T$, and we can now use Lemma \ref{lem:contract} to deduce that $T/uv_2$ is 4-connected. \end{proof}
+Let $uv_1$ be an edge from a vertex $u$ inside $C$ to $v_1$.
+If $T/uv_1$ is 4-connected then we are done, so we may also assume that $v_1u$ belongs to a separating 4-cycle $C_1$ of $T$.
+The minimality of $C$ implies that $C_1=wv_1uv_3w$ for some vertex $w$ outside $C$, and hence that $u$ is the only vertex inside $C$ (otherwise $C_2=v_1uv_3v_2v_1$ or $C_3=v_1uv_3v_4v_1$ would contradict the minimality of $C$).
+This in turn implies that $u$ has degree 4 in $T$.
+We can now use Lemma \ref{lem:contract} and the fact that $T/uv_1$ is not 4-connected to deduce that $T/uv_2$ is 4-connected. \end{proof}